 This week, my yoga teacher asked an interesting question.
-“When you hear the word vulnerability, do you think it’s a good thing or a bad thing?” she asked.
+“When you hear the word vulnerability, do you think it’s a good thing or a bad thing?”.

 So, back to the question.
-The first word I thought of when I heard the word vulnerability was opportunity.
+The first thing I thought of when I heard the word vulnerability was opportunity.
 One of my classmates immediately said, “It’s a bad thing.”